voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 ## 2024-03-13

 - OpenAPIWebhooks.json:
   - Changed webhook documentation into Event documentation.
-Now, the individual pages describe only the events
+Now, individual pages describe only the events
   - Added base webhook payload to the `introduction-to-webhook.md` file for distribution webhooks and project settings webhooks
   - Added the following events for distribution webhooks:
     - `customer.loyalty.tier.upgraded`